fieldtrip/website/tutorial/sensor_analysis.md

     cfg.channelcmb      = {'MEG' 'EMGlft'; 'MEG' 'EMGrgt'};
     freq_csd            = ft_freqanalysis(cfg, data_stim);

 Note that some other things are different as well. cfg.keeptrials = 'yes' because phase estimates are required for each individual trial (i.e., averaging phase over trials is generally not a good idea).
 We use multitapers ('dpss') this time, to have a good control over our spectral smoothing.
 The desired smoothing is specified in cfg.tapsmofrq ('taper smoothing frequency').
-Finally, note that cfg.channel now also includes the two EMG channels, and that cfg.channelcmb is a 2x2 cell array specifying that we want to compute the cross-spectral density between the MEG and the left EMG, and the MEG and the right EMG.
+Finally, note that cfg.channel now also includes the two EMG channels, and that cfg.channelcmb is a 2x2 cell-array specifying that we want to compute the cross-spectral density between the MEG and the left EMG, and the MEG and the right EMG.

 After computing the cross-spectral density, we can invoke **[ft_connectivityanalysis](/reference/ft_connectivityanalysis)** to compute the coherenc